 GSK461364, developed by GSK, appears to have less sensitivity to PLK2 and PLK3 than volasertib, although it is not as specific to PLK1 as onvansertib.
 GSK461364 was investigated in a Phase 1 study in patients with advanced solid tumor cancers.
 The best response was prolonged stable disease of more than 16 weeks that occurred in 15% of patients.
 However, GSK461364 had off target adverse events including grade 4 pulmonary emboli.
-Venous thrombotic emboli (VTE) and myelosuppression were the most common grade 3-4 drug-related events; and VTE occurred in 20% of patients, which demanded co-administration of anticoagulants.
+Venous Thrombotic Emboli (VTE) and myelosuppression were the most common grade 3-4 drug-related events; and VTE occurred in 20% of patients, which demanded co-administration of anticoagulants.
 The trial was completed in 2009 and there are no further clinical updates for GSK461364 after the Phase 1 study.

 Other PLK inhibitors that have been evaluated include rigosertib (Oncova) and CY140 (Cyclacel).
-Rigosertib, a non-targeted broad-spectrum multi-kinase inhibitor (RAF, PI3K, PLK), was evaluated for myelodysplastic syndrome ("MDS"), and failed to achieve the primary endpoint of overall survival in a Phase 3 trial (2020).
-CY140, an inhibitor of PLK1, PLK2 and PLK3, is currently in a phase 1 first-in-human study for advanced leukemias and MDS (2020).
+Rigosertib, a non-targeted broad-spectrum multi-kinase inhibitor (RAF, PI3K, PLK), was evaluated for Myelodysplastic Syndrome ("MDS") and failed to achieve the primary endpoint of overall survival in a Phase 3 trial (2020).
+CY140, an inhibitor of PLK1, PLK2 and PLK3, is currently in planning stages for phase 1/2 studies in solid tumors and leukemias (2022).